octimot/StoryToolkitAI/FEATURES.md

 - Get ideas about possible storylines (try typing `what is the main storyline?`)
 - Even get you a .srt subtitle file (after sending transcript lines with times (SHIFT+O) try typing `subtitle this in .srt format`)
 - Ask about the deepest black hole in the universe (try typing `what is the meaning of life?`)
-- Anything else you can think of!..
+- Anything else you can think of!...

 Also remember to use `[reset]` as often as you can, so that you don't send the whole conversation to the Assistant over and over again, unless you're trying to follow something relevant from the previous messages.